 Before first use (or after prolonged storage) you should ensure that your new battery is properly charged.
 Otherwise the battery may not start with its full charge and will not perform correctly until it has undergone several charge and discharge cycles.
 It is recommended that you charge your batteries before first use as follows:

-Tait Charger NiCd NiMH
+Tait Charger NiCd NiMH Until the green "full charge" light illumi- nates .

-, For at least 12 hours 7 .
 Not recommended.
 Until 2 hours after the green "full charge" light illumi- nates. the green "full